shsagir/play-area-sync/docs/install-wordpress-4-uni.md

 ## Migration

-Don't stop with a plain vanilla installation.
-Make it yours!
-Please check out the following topics if you have an existing WordPress installation or if you would like to setup WordPress so that you can run in a local development environment as well as in your fortrabbit App:
+**Don't stop with a plain vanilla installation.
+Make it yours!** Check out the following topics if you have an existing WordPress installation or if you would like to setup WordPress so that you can run in a local development environment as well as in your fortrabbit App:

 ### Configuring environment configuration